GOVERNMENTAL ACCOUNTING STANDARDS ADVISORY COUNCIL

 ADDITIONAL INFORMATIONThe GASAC’s Operating Procedures describe the operating processes for the GASAC in its mission of advising the GASB.

-For more information about GASAC, contact Dean M. Mead, GASAC Coordinator and GASB Assistant Director of Research and Technical Activities.
+For more information about GASAC, contact Lisa Parker, GASAC Coordinator and Senior Project Manager.